 The Anglican Church of Canada is committed to the work of healing to address the harmful legacy and intergenerational effects of the Indian Residential School system.
 Through our participation in these schools, Indigenous peoples in Canada experienced horrific trauma, pain and hurt.
-The Anglican Healing Fund is one of the ways we work to support healing.
+The Anglican Healing Fund is in the forefront of our response to support healing.

 Established in 1992, this fund has supported more than 600 projects focused on supporting local, community-led healing.
 Here are just a few of the projects made possible through the Fund: